petrelharp/pyslim/docs/traits.md

 Now let's see how to use mutation information to calculate genetic values directly.
 To do this, let's take a simpler example.
 This just has two additive traits, and mutations have independent effects on each trait.
+Both traits are neutral, and so are only affected by drift and are not calculated at all by SLiM until we call `demandPhenotype`.
 There are two mutation types; the first is underdominant and the second is additive (using the special `NAN` value for {math}`h` to indicate independent dominance).